 Von Zwhel has focused on photographic portraits and has stated her `fascination with the human face and human relations’.
 The series currently on display at St. Mary’s: `Profiles III’, was first exhibited at the V&A Museum of Childhood in 2009 and depicts six boys and girls aged twelve months old.
 These monumental profiles are reminiscent of Italian Renaissance portrait paintings and focus on the minute detail of the faces.
-This exhibition coincides with the launch of Imperial College Healthcare Charity’s Birth Centre Appeal.
+This exhibition coincides with the launch of Imperial Health Charity’s Birth Centre Appeal.

 We are delighted to working directly with the artist on this project and are grateful for her generous support.

 Jane Joseph: Sea, Land and Journeying